GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Comparing MAF and CNF

 To quantitatively compare the upsampling performance of MAF and CNF, we perform the multi-model classifier test.
 The classifier test is performed in the same way described in \sec{sec:classifier_test} but replacing the \enbid{}-upsampled dataset with one from the MAF.

 We show the classifier output distributions of MAF and CNF-upsampled datasets in \Fig{fig:classifier_maf_cnf}.
 Both distributions peak at 0.5, so the two datasets are consistent at some level.
-However, the distributions are different in both lower and upper tails, and the AUC of this classifier is 0.537, which is slightly higher than 0.5.
+However, the distributions are different in both lower and upper tails, and the AUC of this classifier is $0.5366$, which is slightly higher than 0.5.
 This indicates that there are non-negligible differences in the details of the distributions.
 The classifier output distribution of the test star particles is close to that of the CNF-upsampled stars, indicating that CNF can be a better upsampler than MAF.

 The log-posterior of the classifier test for MAF vs. CNF is shown in the second column of \Tab{table:log_posterior_all}.
+We note that the base classifier and shorter training setups give us compatible results.
+MAF and CNF are modeling smooth distribution, so the regularization issue due to the spectral bias is not happening here.
+Therefore, we will regard the log-posteriors as estimated log-posteriors, not the log-posterior bounds.
 The two scores are much closer than \enbid{} vs. CNF since the classifier output distributions are similar.
 Nevertheless, there is a statistically significant difference between them, and CNF shows a better log-posterior.

 We conclude that the density estimate learned by the CNF is more accurate than that learned by the MAF.
 Note that MAF is essentially a chain of conditional linear transformations that expand and shrink axes, and small wrinkles may appear during the transformation \citep{pmlr-v80-huang18d}.
 Data preprocessing and ensemble averaging may mitigate these effects, but residual artifacts may continue to impact the quality of the density estimation.